 Because an HSI rotates the course line on top of the heading indicator, the to/from indicator always points at the physical VOR/LOC transmitter, or towards the GPS waypoint.
 If it is pointing the same direction as the arrow at the end of the course line, then that is a "to" indication.
-If it is pointing the opposite direction of the arrow at the end of the course line, then that is a "from" indication.
+If it is pointing the opposite direction of the arrow at the end of the course line, then that is a "the that is a "from" indication.